 “On my way to work, I eat oatmeal with unsalted peanuts and cinnamon in the car.”

 Admittedly there are far worse breakfast choices, but it appears there is a fear of salt going on here.

 “When I get to the office I make a big mug of decaf mocha-latte coffee, topped with 1% milk.
 I drink three to four of these big mugs throughout the day.”

 “Mocha-latte” coffee makes me wonder about the sugar content, and three or four big mugs of it sure could add up.

-And as for the 1% milk; if you read this article on skim milk vs whole milk, you will know that the bulk of the evidence clearly shows full-fat dairy is the better option for health.
+And as for the 1% milk; the bulk of the evidence clearly shows full-fat dairy is the better option for health.

 “I need a mid-morning snack, so around 11am I eat 1/3rd to 1/2th of my favorite chocolate chip cookie dough bar.”